Coprinopsis radiata

-Coprinopsis radiata (formerly Coprinus radiatus) is a coprophilous fungus that grows on herbivore dung.
+Coprinopsis radiata, formerly known as Coprinus radiatus, and commonly known as the miniature woolly inky cap, is a coprophilous fungus that grows on herbivore dung.
 It is heterothallic.

 Taxonomy

 Coprinopsis radiata was originally published in 1788 as Agaricus radiatus by English naturalist James Bolton.
 Samuel Frederick Gray transferred it to Coprinus in his 1821 work A Natural Arrangement of British Plants.
 In 2001, the genus Coprinus was reorganized and this species was moved to the newly created genus Coprinopsis.